• Home

 late tax returns

-File your tax returns really late and you may lose out on credit for toward your Social Security.
+Late tax returns can cost you big-time.
+File seriously late returns and you get no credit for toward your Social Security.

 Betcha didn’t know there was a connection between income taxes and your Social Security benefits.
 This was a new one for me.